idnow/de.idnow.android.sdk/README.md

 ```
 dependencies {
-    implementation 'de.idnow.android.sdk:idnow-platform:5.11.0' // replace "5.11.0" with the version you want to include
+    implementation 'de.idnow.android.sdk:idnow-platform:5.12.0' // replace "5.12.0" with the version you want to include
 }
 ```

 #### NOTE: We also supply a special build of our AI SDK, which is a 1:1 copy of the official version, but it does not contain the FintecSystems SDK.
 This one can be integrated using the next line:
 ```
 dependencies {
-    implementation 'de.idnow.android.sdk:idnow-platform-no-fintec-XS2A:5.11.0' // replace "5.11.0" with the version you want to include
+    implementation 'de.idnow.android.sdk:idnow-platform-no-fintec-XS2A:5.12.0' // replace "5.12.0" with the version you want to include
 }
 ```

 ### RenderScript

+Starting with v5.12.0, the `RenderScript` library has been removed.
+So, the below code is only require for version *5.11.0* or lower.

+*Note:* When updating to the v5.12.0 version, make sure to remove the below code from your app's `build.gradle` file.

 Additionally, the IDnow library needs `RenderScript` support for fast image processing.
 More info: https://developer.android.com/guide/topics/renderscript/compute